 Q. HERS-Verified Demand Recirculation Manual Control (RDRmc-H) (RA3.6.6)/Sensor Control (RDRsc-H) (RA3.6.7)

 This table only applies to systems indicated as HERS-Verified Demand Recirculation Manual Control or HERS-Verified Demand Recirculation Senor Control.
-In addition to the mandatory requirements in Table F and N, the installer must ensure the requirements in this table are met.
+In addition to the mandatory requirements in Table F and N, the HERS rater must ensure the requirements in this table are met.